thoughtbot/factory_bot/GETTING_STARTED.md

 ### Initial value

 You can override the initial value.
-Any value that response to the `#next` method will work (e.g. 1, 2, 3, 'a', 'b', 'c')
+Any value that responds to the `#next` method will work (e.g. 1, 2, 3, 'a', 'b', 'c')

 ```ruby